 The Responsible Person in a workplace is an employer.
 If it is not a workplace the ‘Responsible Person’ is the occupier or the building owner.

-Please use a fire safety log book (docx) which will help you prove compliance with Fire Safety Regulations.
+Please use a Fire Safety Log Book (Word, 85KB) which will help you prove compliance with Fire Safety Regulations.
 It should be completed following the inspection, testing or maintenance of any of the Fire Safety provisions required by the Fire Safety law.

 To comply with the law, any person appointed to undertake fire safety measures must be regarded as competent.
 This means that they must have sufficient training and experience or knowledge and other qualities to enable them to complete a suitable and sufficient fire risk assessment.

 Greater Manchester Fire and Rescue Service (GMFRS) cannot complete your fire risk assessment.
 It is your legal responsibility.

 GMFRS does however have a duty to promote fire safety and to provide advice on request.